perlang-org/perlang/docs/learn/quickstart/index.md

-# Learn Perlang
+# Quick Start

 ## Prerequisites

-This section presumes that you have installed the Perlang tooling using the instructions on our [download page](/download), and added it to your `$PATH`.
+This section presumes that you have installed the Perlang tooling using the instructions on our [download page](../../download/index.md), and added it to your `$PATH`.

 There are basically two ways in which you can use Perlang: